tlaze/Workout-Tracker/README.md

   ## Installation

-  To run this application properly, you need to install:
+  To create this application you need to install:

-  Node  Express  MongoDB  Mongoose  Morgan  Heroku  MongoDB Atlas
+  Node
+  Express
+  MongoDB
+  Mongoose
+  Morgan
+  Heroku
+  Mongodb Atlas

   ## Usage